ajrvs/ecommerce/README.md

 checkout.html → Checkout page

 for now, add on the name of each page in h3 tags so we can test them

+### Views

+create views, urls and configure urls to base urls file

+> always check for typos